lucjones02/lucjones02/README.md

 ### Hi there, I'm Luc 👋

 I'm a third year student at [Imperial College London](https://imperial.ac.uk) studying Computer Engineering and have a great interest in software.
+Feel free to have a look at my repos below.

 ### Skills